-Halasana (Plow Pose), is a full-body stretch that requires you to change your thinking while doing it.
-Meditation, Pranayama, Shavasana (Corpse Pose), or before sleeping, practicing Halasana practice definitely gives you a new interesting perspective on things.
+Halasana (Plow Pose), is a full body stretch that requires you to change your thinking while doing it.
+Practicing Halasana before meditation, Pranayama, Shavasana (corpse pose), or sleeping definitely gives you a new interesting perspective on things.

 Halasana Meaning

-Like other Yogasanas, Halasan got its name from a tool used in farming.
+Like other yogasanas, Halasana got its name from an equipment used in farming.
 This land plow has been used extensively in India and Tibet.

-‘Halasana’ is also made up of a combination of two words, ‘Hal and asana’, ie ‘Hal’ resembling ‘plow’ And asana stands for posture.
-In Indian traditional agriculture, a plow is a special tool used by hand for plowing fields.
-In its full posture, this asana looks similar to the same ‘plow’, hence it is called ‘Halasana’ and ‘plow pose’ in English.
+‘Halaasana’ is also made up of two words, ‘Hal and Asana’, i.e. ‘Plough’ is similar to ‘Plough’ and Asana means posture.
+In Indian traditional agriculture, a plow is a specialized hand tool used for plowing fields.
+In its full posture this asana looks similar to the same ‘Plough’, hence it is called ‘Halasana’ and ‘Plow Pose’ in English.

-Halasana is one such asana that is equally beneficial for both men and women but it plays an important role in making the body of women slim.
-It is important for making our bodies flexible.
-This yoga is the best posture for strengthening the muscles and arms of the stomach and back.
-There are many sleeping powers in your body that the body is never able to use.
-With the practice of Halasana, the body is able to regain the power to activate many such powers.
+Halasana is an asana which is equally beneficial for both men and women but it plays an important role in making the body of women slim.
+This is necessary to make our body flexible.
+This yoga is the best asana to strengthen the abdominal and back muscles and arms.
+There are many sleeping powers in your body which the body is never able to utilize.
+With the practice of Halasana, the body is able to regain the power to activate many such forces.

-Although there is some difficulty in doing this asana, once the balance of the body is formed, it can be practiced easily.
+Although there is some difficulty in doing this asana, but once the body is balanced, it can be practiced easily.

 Halasana: Step-by-step instructions